inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 For end-to-end testing of the client suites, presets are also available to run the server and client test suites against each other.
-While the tests are not expected to completely pass due to a lack of must support element coverage in the data supporting the client tests, neither the client nor server tests should include many failures when run against each other.
+While the tests are not expected to completely pass due to a lack of must support element and Provenance coverage in the data supporting the client tests, neither the client nor server tests should include many failures when run against each other.
 Exceptions include
-- `tx.fhir.org` one-off errors on specific resources in specific US Core versions during validation run by the server test suite.
+- one-off `tx.fhir.org` errors on specific resources in specific US Core versions during validation run by the server test suite.
 - cases where the server test suite does not read the target instance from the client suite due to ordering details in search responses even though data for the particular profile is accessed.
+- failures in the server tests due to optional search parameter combinations that the Inferno Reference Server does not support.

 ## Updating the Test Kit